 Bachelor of Science (Mineral Geoscience) Mid-Year Entry

-Mineral geoscience relates to the Earth's mineral resources – their nature, origin, distribution, discovery and exploitation.
+- explore Earth's mineral resources - their nature, origin, distribution, discovery and uses

 Choose your applicant type to view the relevant admissions information for this program.